LukeOnuke/AdminTools/README.md

 ***Prereleases are there just for snapshot testers***
 ***Art and backend rework, snapshots may look diffrent than the provided images.
 Snapshots may use diffrent art for gui***

-### I have a lot of irl stuffs to deal with rn ($hit has hit the fan) so admintools 7.0.0 development will slow down untill i can get it all sorted out.

 Program with administration tools for Minecraft servers.

 Features: